MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-initializer-java-app-with-event-grid.md

 # Use Azure Event Grid in Spring

-[Azure Event Grid Service](/azure/event-grid/) is a highly scalable, fully managed Pub Sub message distribution service that offers flexible message consumption patterns using the MQTT and HTTP protocols.
+This article shows you how to use Azure Event Grid to send an event to a topic and use Service Bus Queue as an [Event Handler](/azure/event-grid/event-handlers) to receive in a Spring Boot application.

-This tutorial demonstrates how to use Azure Event Grid to send an event to a topic and use Service Bus Queue as [Event Handler](/azure/event-grid/event-handlers) to receive in a Spring Boot application.
+The [Azure Event Grid](/azure/event-grid/) service is a highly scalable, fully managed Pub Sub message distribution service that offers flexible message consumption patterns using the MQTT and HTTP protocols.

 ## Prerequisites